 Henley did not know the extent of Brooks and Corll’s relationship, though he had his suspicions.

 From the moment Brooks and Corll met, Corll took advantage of Brooks’ vulnerability: Brooks’ father was a bully who constantly chastised his son for being weak.
-Corll, on the other hand, did not make fun of Brooks; he gave him money and provided him with a place to stay when he didn’t want to go home.
+Corll, on the other hand, did not make fun of Brooks.
+He gave him money and provided him with a place to stay when he didn’t want to go home.

-In late 1971, Brooks introduced Henley to Corll, reportedly with the intention of “selling” him to the serial rapist and murderer.
-Henley was initially fascinated by Corll and later said, “I admired Dean because he had a steady job.
+In late 1971, Brooks introduced Elmer Wayne Henley to Corll, reportedly with the intention of “selling” him to the serial rapist and murderer.
+Henley was initially fascinated by Dean Corll and later said, “I admired Dean because he had a steady job.
 In the beginning he seemed quiet and in the background, which made me curious.
 I wanted to find out what his deal was.”

 When they next met, Corll told Henley about an organization out of Dallas that he was involved with that trafficked boys and young men.
-Henley later said during his confession, “Dean told me he would pay me $200 for every boy I could bring in and maybe more if they were really good looking boys.”
+Henley later said during his confession, “Dean told me he would pay me $200 for every boy I could bring in and maybe more if they were really good-looking boys.”

 As promised, Henley was paid $200 the next day.
-He assumed that the boy had been sold to the Dallas organization Corll was a part of but found out that Corll had sexually assaulted the boy and then murdered him.
+He assumed that the boy had been sold to the Dallas organization Corll was a part of — but he later found out that Corll had sexually assaulted the boy and then murdered him.

-“At first I wondered what it was like to kill someone.
-Later, I became fascinated with how much stamina people have… you see people getting strangled on television and it looks easy.
+“At first I wondered what it was like to kill someone,” Henley once said.
+“Later, I became fascinated with how much stamina people have… you see people getting strangled on television and it looks easy.
 It’s not.”